 I consider there to be three stages of personal development on the way to fulfilling your athletic potential.
 All athletes experience these, no matter whether they are a pro, middle or back-of-the-pack.
 Athletic development is relative.

-Stage Two Now the challenge of being there and finishing is completed, the next logical goal is to become a little better.
+Now the challenge of being there and finishing is completed, the next logical goal is to become a little better.
 To continue development you must improve.
 Goals become performance based.
 Focus is on better times and better placing.
 Now the pressure is on.
 Each race must show improvement to validate the time/money/energy put into the sport and to give value to the increased effort stage 2 takes over stage 1.
-You will now perceive yourself as an athlete and have athlete friends you must perform for.
+You will now perceive yourself as an athlete and have performance expectations.

 Some athletes have a very short stage two or skip it entirely.
 Some athletes never get out of stage two and never truly reach their athletic potential.
 The athletes who are stuck in stage two usually perform magnificently in training and choke on race day.
 They do not cope well with the pressure they have put upon themselves.
 Racing loses its joy.